toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Always keep all of your working PCs’ security patches up to date.
 It may be in danger if it is out of date.

+**Tip 73: Apply Security Patches Quickly**
+Attackers deploy exploits as quick as they can, you have to be quicker.

 ## 44.-Naming Things

 > There’s some science behind the idea that names are deeply meaningful.
 It turns out that the brain can read and understand words really fast — The Pragmatic Programmer